VeaxYT/LobbySystem/README.md

 # LobbySystem
-Ein voll Configureirbares LobbySystem / A LobbySystem with all Configs
+LobbySystem alles einstellbar / A LobbySystem with all Configs